The Ancient Western Classical Arts

 Roman Portrait Sculptures

 When a Roman man died, his family created a wax sculpture of his face, which they kept at home to record a person’s existence.
-The emphasis for these sculptures was placed more on realism than an artistic beauty
+The emphasis for these sculptures was placed more on realism than on artistic beauty

 Mosaics

-The Roman artists also gave to us some intricate mosaics.
+The Roman artists also gave us some intricate mosaics.
 The mosaics were used a lot in public and private buildings.

 The mosaics were very intricate and were influenced by many of the Greek mosaics.
 As in keeping with their portraits, the Roman mosaics would often include famous figures and some figures from mythology.